c-bata/goptuna/README.md

 [![GoDoc](https://godoc.org/github.com/c-bata/goptuna?status.svg)](https://godoc.org/github.com/c-bata/goptuna)

-Experimental Black-box optimization library, inspired by [optuna](https://github.com/pfnet/optuna).
+Bayesian optimization library for black-box functions, inspired by [Optuna](https://github.com/pfnet/optuna).
-This library is not only for machine learning but also we can use the parameter tuning of the systems built with Go.
+This library is not only for hyperparameter tuning of machine learning models but also we can use the parameter tuning of the systems like server middleware (e.g. Controlling the number of goroutines of your server) as much as we can design objective function.
 Currently two algorithms are implemented:

 * Random Search
-* Tree of Parzen Estimators (TPE)
+* Tree-structured Parzen Estimators (TPE)

 ## Installation